-The AHA urges Congress to require CMS to work with a variety of stakeholders, including the AHA, to identify what the critical indicators of quality and safety are that would be useful to patients and communities, and that would foster meaningful improvements in the quality of care.
+The AHA urges CMS to step back from this burdensome set of activities that are drowning people in data and not providing real information.
+Further, we urge the agency to work with a variety of stakeholders, including the AHA, to identify what the critical indicators of quality and safety are that would be useful to patients and communities, and that would foster meaningful improvement in the quality of care.
 These discussions should guide CMS's thinking as it considers what measures need to be built, which existing measures would provide meaningful additions to its programs, and which measures currently used in programs should be removed.